 It is advisable that you contact the cemeteries team in the first instance to discuss the work you would like to undertake.

 A monument must be made of granite, bronze or other non-ferrous metal, or similar suitable material approved by the Cemeteries Team prior to the installation of the monument.
 No stainless steel, schist, sandstone, limestone, marble, wood, fibreglass, ceramic, plastic, glass or other unsuitable material as determined by the Cemeteries Team is allowed.

 No concrete work is to be painted or colour tinted.

 No photographs, text, or images of any description (letters, symbols and drawings) are permitted on the reverse side of any monument.

 Company names are only permitted if discreetly placed at the bottom of the front of a monument.

 All monuments including headstones and plaques are to be constructed in accordance with NZS 4242:1995.

 Maintenance is the responsibility of the owner of the Exclusive Right of Burial or their representative and monuments must be kept in good repair.
 The Council does not take any responsibility for damage or vandalism to any monument.

-No person (including family and Monumental Masons) may remove from any plot or grave, any kerb or monument unless they have permission from the Cemeteries Administrator.
+No person (including family and monumental masons) may remove from any plot or grave, any kerb or monument unless they have permission from the cemeteries team.

-Details on the specifications of monuments for individual cemeteries is available in Section 8 of the Christchurch City Council Cemeteries Handbook 2013 [PDF 2.26 MB].
+Details on the specifications of monuments for individual cemeteries is available in Section 8 of the Christchurch City Council Cemeteries Handbook [PDF, 7 MB].